driftywinds/soulframe-weapon-tracker/README.md

 ### A. Secure Deployment Prerequisites

-To enable the Google Drive synchronization feature and secure your app, you must have the following:
+To deploy this and enable the Google Drive synchronization feature, you must have the following:

 1. Google API Credentials
     * A Google API Key (`AIzaSy...`)
     * A Google OAuth 2.0 Client ID (`7346...apps.googleusercontent.com`)
+    * You can make these [from here](https://console.cloud.google.com/apis/credentials)
-    * *Note: Ensure the Google Drive API is enabled for your project in the Google Cloud Console.*
+    * Ensure the Google Drive API is enabled for your project in the Google Cloud Console.
 2. Free Cloudflare account connected to your GitHub account

 ### B. How to deploy on Cloudflare Pages